nugmanoff/awesome-made-in-kz/README.md

 ## Motivation

-Open source software is a multicultural product.
-When you install/use a piece of software, you rarely think of a person who created it.
-Nevertheless, each creator has its national and cultural context.
-Our goal is to highlight the Ukrainian part of your `package.json`, `requirements.txt`, `Gemfile`, etc.

-Moreover, lots of developers from Kazakhstan don't even know about their fellow citizens creating popular projects.
-It makes you proud when you undestand how much Ukrainians contribute to global software culture.
+Software development industry is growing faster than ever in Kazakshtan.
+Despite the fact that it was introduced not that long ago in our country, there are already developers who managed to contribute to the worldwide community by making open-source projects and contributing to them.

+Yet maybe there are not that many of them, but we need to understand that the open-source software culture is only emerging in our country and we need to support it.

+Goal of this list is to foster open-source & software engineering culture in Kazakhstan by highlighting the Kazakhstani part of your `package.json`, `Podfile`, `requirements.txt`, `Gemfile` & etc.

-A lot of developers in Kazakshtan do not know about these projects and the fact that their authors are also programmers from Kazakhstan.
-It warms your heart when you understand that a lot of highly popular and useful projects are made by our fellow countrymen.
+A lot of developers in Kazakshtan do not know about awesome projects made by their fellow countrymen, yet it undoubtedly warms your heart when you see that one of our developers made a piece of software that helps & used by people out there in the world.

 ## > 100 ⭐️